Evening Primrose Oil (Oenothera biennis)

 1

-Evening Primrose Oil for Atopic Eczema — Meta-Analysis (CONTESTED)
+Evening Primrose Oil for Atopic Eczema — Evidence Synthesis (contested)

-Meta-analysis of clinical studies examining EPO for atopic eczema in children and adults.
-(Morse et al. 1989 — earlier; later Cochrane reviews have been more skeptical)
+Pooled analysis of clinical studies examining EPO for atopic eczema in children and adults. (— earlier; later Cochrane reviews have been more skeptical)

 Pooled across multiple trials.

-Earlier meta-analyses suggested EPO reduced eczema severity scores, itch, and scaling vs placebo.
-CRITICAL UPDATE: the 2013 Cochrane review (Bamford et al., 27 RCTs, ~1,596 participants) concluded EPO and borage oil have NO meaningful effect on eczema vs placebo.
-This led to the 2002 UK MHRA WITHDRAWAL of EPO product licenses for eczema indications.
-Modern dermatology guidelines do NOT recommend EPO for eczema.
+Earlier pooled analyses suggested EPO reduced eczema severity scores, itch, and scaling vs placebo.
+Critical update: the 2013 Cochrane review (Bamford et al., 27 clinical trials, ~1,596 participants) concluded EPO and borage oil have NO meaningful effect on eczema vs placebo.
+This led to the 2002 UK MHRA withdrawal of EPO product licenses for eczema indications.
+Modern dermatology guidelines do not recommend EPO for eczema.
 The original positive evidence appears to have been substantially industry-influenced.

 2

-GLA from EPO and Diabetic Neuropathy — RCT (HISTORICAL)
+GLA from EPO and Diabetic Neuropathy — Clinical Trial (historical)

 Randomized, double-blind, placebo-controlled trial of GLA (480 mg/day from EPO) vs placebo in 111 diabetic neuropathy patients for 1 year.
 Outcomes: nerve conduction, sensory thresholds, neuropathic symptoms.
-(Keen et al. 1993, Diabetes Care)
+(Diabetes Care)

 111 diabetic neuropathy patients.
 1-year intervention.

 GLA improved 13 of 16 outcome measures including nerve conduction velocity vs placebo.
-CRITICAL CONTEXT: this was a positive trial in 1993, but subsequent larger trials and meta-analyses have NOT consistently replicated these findings.
-EPO/GLA is NOT recommended in current diabetic neuropathy guidelines.
+Critical context: this was a positive trial in 1993, but subsequent larger trials and pooled analyses have not consistently replicated these findings.
+EPO/GLA is not recommended in current diabetic neuropathy guidelines.
 Modern management emphasizes glucose control plus pharmaceutical agents (duloxetine, pregabalin, gabapentin).

 Side effects and drug interactions